mayrmt/tutorial_block_preconditioning_in_4C/solid_mechanics/part_I.md

 The simulation model with three possible meshes is defined using the following files:

 - `solid.4C.yaml`: simulation parameters and boundary conditions for clamped cantilever beam with endload performing a single solve of the linear system
-- `gmres_solid.xml`: definition of a GMRES solver from Belos (required for iterative solvers throughout the tutorial)
+- `solid_gmres.xml`: definition of a GMRES solver from Belos (required for iterative solvers throughout the tutorial)
 - a series of mesh files `solid_*.exo` to change the size of the linear system to be solved (see table with meshing details)

 Meshing details: